Robert Addison Day

-Robert Addison Day is an American businessman, investor, and philanthropist.
+Robert Addison Day (December 11, 1943 – September 14, 2023) was an American businessman, investor, and philanthropist.
 He was the founder and former chairman and chief executive officer of Trust Company of the West until 2009.
-He is the chairman and president of the W. M. Keck Foundation.
+He was the chairman and president of the W. M. Keck Foundation.

 Early life

-Robert Addison Day is the grandson of Superior Oil Company founder William Myron Keck.
-He was born in 1943 in Los Angeles, California.
+Robert Addison Day was born in Los Angeles, California on December 11, 1943.
 He received a Bachelor of Science in economics from Claremont McKenna College in 1965.
-He was enrolled in ROTC while at Claremont McKenna College.

-Career
+Financial career

 Day started his career at the financial firm White, Weld and Company in New York City.
-In 1971, he founded the Trust Company of the West.
-In 2001, he sold 70% of it to the Société Générale for $2.5 billion.
+In 1969, Day founded and managed the portfolio of the Cypress Partners LP, an early example of a hedge fund focusing on recognizing undervalued or overvalued companies.
+In 1971, he founded the Trust Company of the West (now known as the TCW Group), an asset management firm.
+In 2001, Day sold 70 percent of TCW Group to the Société Générale for US$2.5 billion, with 30 percent of the company remaining employee-owned.

+Day was also the founder and chairman of Oakmont Corporation, a Los Angeles-based, family-owned investment company founded in 1980.

+Other ventures

+His family are the owners of Cabo Del Sol, an 1,800 acre master planned community located in Cabo San Lucas, Mexico.
+In 2021, Day and Oakmont Corporation announced plans for a new Four Seasons Resort and Residences on Cabo Del Sol, next to the Cove Club, a 500-acre private club and community located within Cabo Del Sol.

+Day, as the controlling owner of the Foley Timber and Land Company, owned approximately 560,000 acres of timberland in Florida, making him one of the largest landowners in Florida at the time.
+Day's partners in the Foley Timber and Land Company included Howard H. Leach, Ken Langone and Henry Kissinger.
+The timberland was purchased in 1994 from Procter and Gamble, and when it was sold in 2015, it was considered to be the "largest undeveloped tract of private property east of the Mississippi River."

+Board positions

-Day serves on the board of directors of Freeport-McMoRan, Fisher Scientific, and Société Générale.
-He also sits on the board of trustees of the Center for the Study of the Presidency and Congress and the Brookings Institution, where he was chairman from 1990 to 1998.
-He is a member of the Business Council.
+Day has served on the corporate boards of Freeport-McMoRan, Fisher Scientific, and Société Générale.
+He has also sat on the board of trustees of the Center for the Study of the Presidency and Congress, the Ronald Reagan Presidential Foundation and Institute, and the Brookings Institution, where he was chairman from 1990 to 1998.
+Day was a member of the Business Council.
 From 2001 to 2003, he sat on the President's Intelligence Advisory Board.
-He is also a member of the Alfalfa Club, the California Club, the Center for Strategic and International Studies, and the Council on Foreign Relations.
+He was also a member of the Alfalfa Club, the California Club, the Center for Strategic and International Studies, and the Council on Foreign Relations.
+Day was a Los Angeles County Museum of Art life trustee.

-As of September 2011, he is worth US$1.2. billion, and he is the 283rd richest person in the United States.
-He owns 600,000 acres of timberland in Florida.

-Political activities and donations to alma mater

-In October 2006, Day hosted a fundraiser with then-President George W. Bush, which raised US$1 million for the Republican Party.
-In 2015, Day donated $1.1 million to Super PACs supporting Republican presidential candidates Jeb Bush and Carly Fiorina.

-In 2007, Day made a gift of $200 million to his alma mater Claremont McKenna College.
+Philanthropy

+Day was an active philanthropist throughout his life making major individual contributions and through the W. M. Keck Foundation which he chaired and served as CEO.